tselect-npm/access-control/README.md

 });
 ```

 The `condition` part defines a set of rules used to evaluate whether or not the permission is applicable.
-Because we have specified `attributeExists`, we are taking a white list approach and the permission will only be applicable if both `title` and `content` - and no other attributes - are provided at the root (`.`) of the `environment`.
+Because we have specified `hashAttributesEqual`, we are taking a white list approach and the permission will only be applicable if both `title` and `content` - and no other attributes - are provided in the `body` hash of the `environment`.
 The `environment` is a hash that contains various values which are being used to evaluate the permission's condition.
-By saying that we expect the `title` and `content` attributes to exist, we are telling the authorizer to only use this permission if and only if the condition is fully met.
+By saying that we expect the `title` and `content` attributes to exist, we are telling the authorizer to only use this permission if and only if those attributes are provided in `body`.
 That means that, if not both `title` and `content` are provided in the blog post creation payload, then the permission becomes inapplicable and is therefore ignored - in which case the access will be denied.
-In the same way, if the payload contains any other attribute that `title` and `content`, the permission will also become inapplicable and the access denied.
+In the same way, if the payload contains any other attribute that `title` and `content`, the permission will also become inapplicable and the access, denied.

 We'll be building a simple express POST endpoint that allows consumers to create blog posts.
 We'll assume that the request has been authenticated and the current user stored as `req.user`.
 We'll also assume that the request's body has already been validated and contains only valid values in regards to the data model.